Flowering teas are also known as "flower teas," "blooming teas," "display teas," "flower craft teas," "hand-sewn teas" or "hand-tied teas" teas.

 Most flowering teas have a fairly neutral flavor that can be described as slightly floral or vegetal.
 This is because the shaping process compromises the flavor of the tea.
 Some flowering teas are scented with jasmine flowers or otherwise flavored to compensate for the lack of flavor in the tea leaves.
 Generally speaking, the flowers contained inside most flowering teas do not contribute much to the flavor, although flowers like chrysanthemum, jasmine, and rose can be tasted in some cases.

 Simple types of shaped and hand-tied teas have been made in China for hundreds of years.
 However, the showier styles of flowering teas developed in China during the excess of the 1980s.
-In recent years, flowering teas have become very popular in the North American and Europe.
+In recent years, flowering teas have become very popular in North America and Europe.
 They are now made in several parts of China (notably Anhui, Fujian, and Yunnan).

 How Flowering Teas Are Made